 "I am really happy because it is the first time that I won since becoming a father".

-Schumacher gives Hakkinen a high-five after climbing out of the car.
+Michael Schumacher gives Mika Hakkinen a high-five after climbing out of the car.
 According to someone, he did not resist Hakkinen’s overtake as he does usually.
 The McLaren driver speaks on his behalf:

 "I was surprised what happened to Michael to be honest because he was reasonably quick in the first sector and not so quick on the last sector and the mid sector so I was surprised what happened to him.
 I was surprised: I do not know whether it was a mistake or if he had problem with his car but it gave me the opportunity to overtake him.
 I got beside him and we continued like that in turn 2 and turn 3.
 I even gave him a little bit of room in case he wanted to race for a couple of corners but he lifted.
 I think that he does not have a reason to race with me at the moment".

 The contract renewal could be announced in the next several days.
 Sportive director Jo Ramirez declares:

 "Everybody was very happy with Mika’s win, which he achieved with a superb drive.
 We were sure that, as soon as he had the right car, he would have been ahead of everyone once again.
 It is too late to think about the championship but Mika will come back fighting next year.
 With McLaren, of course: his win was the best answer to all those rumours about his retirement.
 This sport has a short memory, people tend to quickly forget what Mika did".